Having a tough time choosing between Magento and Shopify? You’re not alone.

 Think of these apps like the apps you add to your smartphone.
 They extend its functionality, and even if you don’t always use all of them, it’s great to know they’re there that one time you do need them!

-Shopify’s App Store offers you over 2,300 free and paid apps to choose from.
+Shopify’s App Store offers you over 2,400 free and paid apps to choose from.
 These can make your website more powerful, giving it the potential to make you more money.
+It’s worth noting, however, the Shopify-specific apps require some coding snippets.

 Here’s a snippet of what you can achieve with Shopify’s apps: